About

 The Centre, Support and Cluster offered by the Broadland Food Innovation Centre project, has been welcomed by the region’s food and drink businesses since its launch in 2022.

-In the ERDF phase of the project between 2022 and 2023, when support and facilities were fully available to the food & drink community, the following was achieved.
+In the ERDF phase of the project between 2022 and 2023, funded support and facilities were available to the food and drink community in Norfolk and Suffolk.

-Following the conclusion of the ERDF phase of the project in 2023, Broadland District Council and New Anglia Local Enterprise Partnership are ensuring continuity of the expert Innovation Support services, which is being delivered by Hethel Innovation until 2026.
+Following the conclusion of the ERDF phase of the project in 2023, Broadland District Council ensures the continuity of the expert Innovation Support services, which are being delivered by Hethel Innovation until 2026.

-Hethel Innovation is also managing the bespoke food-grade facilities at the Centre.
+Furthermore, Hethel Innovation continues to manage the bespoke food-grade facilities at the Centre.

-Broadland District Council, jointly with New Anglia LEP, are funding Innovation Support and the Food Advisor role through income generated by the Centre.
-The Shared Prosperity Fund will fund the Cluster.
+Broadland District Council, jointly with New Anglia LEP, funded the Innovation Support and the Food Advisor role through income generated by the Centre.
+A Shared Prosperity Fund grant from the UK Government funded the relaunch of the cluster.
 The intention is to build on the valuable work achieved to date, accelerating business growth and adding value to the local economy through food processing and drink production.

 Funding for the original project